 He claims though that despite his successful career on Wall Street, he allegedly got sick of making the top 1% richer & decided to shift his focus on helping the “average Joes” build their wealth instead.

-As a result that’s when he joined Banyan Hill Publishing as a senior editor where he claims to help average Americans to build their wealth via growth investing, technology, small-cap stocks and special opportunities.
+As a result, that’s when he joined Banyan Hill Publishing as a senior editor where he claims to help average Americans to build their wealth via growth investing, technology, small-cap stocks and special opportunities.

 But despite his impressive past, a lot of Paul Mampilly’s newsletters sold via Banyan Hill have come under great scrutiny – likely a lot down to the way they’re marketed…

-For example, the sales page for one of Paul’s newsletters promised that investment in a so-called tiny device is going to enable folk to generate a whopping ROI of 8,000%… Which is an extremely bold claim, and the whole “tiny device” style marketing makes it seem like a bit of a tricky scam.
+For example, the sales page for one of Paul’s newsletters promised that investment in a so-called tiny device is going to enable folk to generate a whopping ROI of 8,000%… That’s an extremely bold claim, and the whole “tiny device” style marketing makes it seem like a bit of a tricky scam.

 But what’s the truth?
 Is the advice actually genuine & can you really make money by following the information in his newsletters?
-Or will Paul Mampilly scam you out of your hard earned cash?
-Those are the exact questions I’ll be touching on shortly but first we should take a closer look at his newsletters in general.
+Or will Paul Mampilly scam you out of your hard-earned cash?
+Those are the exact questions I’ll be touching on shortly but first, we should take a closer look at his newsletters in general.

 A Look Into Paul Mampilly’s Newsletters

 At present as I write this review Paul Mampilly currently has 5 active newsletters being sold through Banyan Hill Publishing which are named as follows:

 - The $10 Million Portfolio (with Ian Dyer and Paul Mampilly)